cap-js/docs/advanced/odata.md

 #### Modeling Recursive Hierarchies

-Recursive are parent-child hierarchies, where each entity references its parent, defining the hierarchical structure.
-A common example is company organization structure or HR reporting, where each employee entity references another employee a as direct report or manager.
+Recursive hierarchies are parent-child hierarchies, where each entity references its parent and through that defines the hierarchical structure.
+A common example is a company organization structure or HR reporting, where each employee entity references another employee a as direct report or manager.

 ##### Domain Model